 From lavender iced coffee to ginger lemonade, there are plenty of non-alcoholic beverage options you can come up with.
 Customize your drinks by using floral ice cubes or freezing pieces of fruit like watermelon to use as ice cubes.

 Of course, no brunch is complete without coffee and tea.
 Set up a coffee and tea bar to avoid dealing with messy creamers and sugar packets at the table.
 And this will allow your guests who love their caffeine to help themselves to seconds anytime they want.

 Water is important for keeping everyone at the party hydrated, so consider setting up a water bar infused with refreshing flavors such as lemon, orange and cucumber.

 Freeze your flowers to create flower ice cubes or a custom-molded ice bucket to keep your champagne bottles nice and cold.
 When making floral ice cubes, be sure to use distilled water to prevent cloudiness.
 Also, use flowers that are pesticide-free to avoid contaminating your drinks.
 There are many flowers that can work for this creative idea, from small buds to large blooms and even dried flowers!

 Check out Sugar and Cloth’s ice bucket tutorial here to make your own champagne cooler.

 Brunch Food Ideas

 Get creative with your brunch menu by creatively displaying your food items.
 For example, you can stack donuts and pastries into a tower or top yogurt parfaits with gorgeous flowers you can eat.
-A cheese and fruit platter is great to serve family style along with a champagne to wash it all down.
+A cheese and fruit platter is great to serve family-style along with champagne to wash it all down.